astronomer/docs/astro/manage-organization.md

 As an Organization Owner, you can manage Organization authentication and users from the Astro UI and through Astronomer support.
 This document explains how to configure Organization details.
 To manage Organization users, see [Manage Astro users](add-user.md).

-## Invite a user to an Organization

-See [User permissions](user-permissions.md) to view the permissions for each available Organization role.

-1. In the Cloud UI, click the **People** tab.

-2. Click **Invite member**.

-3. Enter the user's email address and select their role.

-4. Click **Invite member**.

 ## Configure just-in-time provisioning for single sign-on

-Astro supports just-in-time provisioning by default for all single sign-on (SSO) integrations.
+Astro supports just-in-time provisioning by default for all [single sign-on (SSO) integrations](configure-idp.md).
 This means that if someone without an Astronomer account tries logging into Astronomer with an email address from a domain that you manage, they are automatically granted a default role in your Organization without needing an invite.
 Users with emails outside of this domain still need to be invited to your Organization before they can access it.

 Contact [Astronomer support](https://astronomer.io/support) to configure the following for just-in-time provisioning: